-- (1) financial assets measured at amortised cost (AC), - (2) financial assets measured at fair value through other comprehensive income (FVOCI) and - (3) financial assets measured at fair value through profit or loss (FVPL).
+- 1. financial assets measured at amortised cost (AC), - 2. financial assets measured at fair value through other comprehensive income (FVOCI) and - 3. financial assets measured at fair value through profit or loss (FVPL).

 Financial assets whose cash flows exclusively comprise interest and principal payments are classified on the basis of the business model.
 The assessment as to whether a financial asset comprises solely interest and principal payments is based on the commercial substance of the cash flows and not on the contractual designations.
-All contractual agreements which increase the risk or volatility in the contractual cash flows are not consistent with an elementary credit agreement and therefore represent a violation of the cash flow criterion.
+All contractual agreements, which increase the risk or volatility in the contractual cash flows, are not consistent with an elementary credit agreement and therefore represent a violation of the cash flow criterion.
 However, those contractual conditions that either have only a very small influence on the contractual cash flows (de minimis) or are non-genuine can be disregarded for the assessment of the cash flow criterion.

-MLP purchases financial assets exclusively with the objective of collecting contractual cash flows.
-Divestments are typically concluded prior to the end of the term and all financial assets are subsumed using the "holding" business model.
-Divestments performed due to deterioration of the credit quality of individual assets, divestments performed near to the end of the term, as well as rare/irregular divestments or divestments of insignificant levels would not present any risk for the assignment to the "holding" business model.
-As there are no assets resulting from the business model "hold to collect and sell" or "sell", there are no assets which are (2) measured at fair value through other comprehensive income or (3) measured at fair value through profit or loss as at December 31, 2019.
+MLP purchases financial assets in the "Hold" business model exclusively with the objective of collecting contractual cash flows.
+This means that divestments will prior to the end of the term will generally be excluded.
+Divestments performed due to deterioration of the credit quality of individual assets, divestments performed near to the end of the term, as well as rare/irregular divestments or divestments of insignificant levels would not present any risk for the assignment to the "Hold" business model.
+In addition, MLP uses the "Hold and Sell" business model to purchase financial assets, albeit in a limited scope.
+With this business model, the objective is both to collect contractual cash flows and to make a profit through divestment.
+The asset assigned to this business model does not meet the cash flow condition and is rated at fair value through profit or loss.
+Financial assets that cannot be assigned to any of the aforementioned business models are disclosed under the business model "Others".
+As of 31 December 2020, there is no financial asset attributable to the business model "Others".

 Financial assets whose cash flows do not exclusively comprise interest and principal payments, such as shares in investment funds and derivatives, are measured at fair value through profit or loss (FVPL).
-MLP therefore measures shares and investment funds at fair value through profit or loss.
+MLP therefore measures such shares and investment funds at fair value through profit or loss.
 Two debentures are structured debt instruments that do not fulfil the cash flow criterion and are also measured at fair value through profit or loss.
 For equity instruments, IFRS 9 provides an option for measurement at fair value through other comprehensive income (FVOCI).
 MLP applies this option for measurement at fair value through other comprehensive income at the individual case level.
-As of December 31, 2019, the option is not being exercised for any assets.
+As of 31 December 2020, the option is not being exercised for any assets.
 In addition, IFRS 9.4.1.5 allows the optional measurement of assets at fair value to avoid or significantly reduce an accounting mismatch.
-MLP does not make any use of the Fair Value Option (FVO) as of December 31, 2019.
+MLP does not make any use of the Fair Value Option (FVO) as of 31 December 2020.

-The impairment model under IFRS 9 incorporates expectations regarding the future and is based on the anticipated credit losses.
+The impairment model under IFRS 9 includes expectations regarding the future and is based on the anticipated credit losses.
 The impairment model under IFRS 9 provides three levels and can be applied to all financial assets (debt instruments) that are measured either at amortised costs or at fair value through other comprehensive income.